Sky Blue + White + Fuchsia

 Impart a rich feeling in your bedroom with color.
 In this bedroom, indigo blue walls and equally rich espresso-finished wood floors are offset by shades of parchment and cocoa brown.
 Using gold as an accent color lightens the look, but the elegant tone keeps in step with the room's sophisticated feel.

 Watch and see how to brighten up your bedroom with color.
-These three color schemes show you how to brighten your bedroom in degrees -- from partly sunny to full-on bright.
+These three color schemes and bedroom paint ideas show you how to brighten your space in degrees—from partly sunny to full-on bright.
+We'll show you how to create a look you love.

 Linen + Pale Taupe + Moss